Hamburger

 [email protected]

-The data protection representation serves as an additional point of contact for affected individuals and authorities in the European Union (EU) and the rest of the European Economic Area (EEA) for inquiries related to the GDPR.
+The GDPR representative serves as an additional point of contact for data subjects and authorities within the European Union (EU) and the rest of the European Economic Area (EEA) regarding GDPR matters.

 2.1 Terms